codefellows/seattle-code-javascript-401d42/class-16/warm-up/README.md

-# Warm Up - Minimum and Maximum Values is a Binary Search Tree
+# Warm Up - Minimum and Maximum Values in a Binary Search Tree

 ## Overview

-A Binary Search Tree is a data structure that organizes it's Nodes into one of two positions, small values on the `left` and large values on the `right` .
+A Binary Search Tree is a data structure that organizes it's Nodes into one of two positions, smaller values on the `left` and larger values on the `right` .
 Sometimes we need to traverse a tree and find specific values, in this case the smallest or largest value that exists in a the binary search tree.

 ## Challenge